 Accidental Insurance Plans — Accidental Plans, Coverage & Quotes

-VitalOne has licensed insurance agents who are able and willing to help you compare short term accident insurance plans.
-They can help you determine whether a temporary AD&D or accidental death policy is best for you and your family.
+VitalOne has licensed insurance agents who are able and willing to help you compare accident insurance plans.
+They can help you determine whether an accidental death or AD&D policy is the best choice for you and your loved ones.